Radio jamming

-Radio jamming is the deliberate jamming, blocking or interference with wireless communications.
-In some cases, jammers work by the transmission of radio signals that disrupt communications by decreasing the signal-to-noise ratio.
+Radio jamming is the deliberate blocking of or interference with wireless communications.
+In some cases, jammers work by the transmission of radio signals that disrupt telecommunications by decreasing the signal-to-noise ratio.

 The concept can be used in wireless data networks to disrupt information flow.
 It is a common form of censorship in totalitarian countries, in order to prevent foreign radio stations in border areas from reaching the country.